If you are in a rush and want to skip ahead to our Favorite Dry Cat Food For Weight Loss look no further than Purina Pro Plan FOCUS Weight Management

 A cat’s natural diet

-The idea here is to help our cats eat a diet that is closer to their natural patterns.
+To best satisfy our cat’s dietary needs, the idea here is to help our cats eat a diet that is closer to their natural patterns.
 According to research, cats in the wild get 52% of calories from protein, 46% from fat and only 2% from carbs.

-Reaching these percentages might be unrealistic, undesirable or even impossible, especially when feeding our cats dry food (which contains a high percentage of carbs).
+Reaching these percentages might be unrealistic, undesirable, or even impossible, especially when feeding our cats dry food (which contains a high percentage of carbs).
 Nonetheless, it is important to get an idea of what wild cats have been eating for the past millennia, as that can certainly be a good indicator of what a healthy cat diet looks like.

 These are some of the main things to look out for when choosing the right cat dry food for weight loss: